scottmcclung/mgk-dx-plugin/README.md

 # mgk-dx-plugin
 Plugin for the Salesforce CLI

+## Features

+### Schema Export
+Extracts org metadata to provide a list of objects and fields in a convenient Excel report.
+(Field attributes include the **Description** field!)

+The default behavior is to extract all standard and custom objects.
+This will also include the schema for things like External Objects, Platform Events, or Custom Metadata Types.

+- Use the `--customobjectsonly` flag to limit the output to just custom objects.
+- Use the `-s` flag to limit the output to a specific list of objects.  `-s Account,Contact,MyCustomObject__c,MyPlatformEvent__e`

 ## Installation into the Salesforce CLI

 Install the plugin into your Salesforce CLI using this command: